mimik-ai/mimik-ai-developer-guide/readme.md

 ![Basic Architecture](./images/basic-architecture.png)

-A computing device is deemed an Agent machine when it runs one of the mimOE.ai microservices, `mILM`, `mKB`, or `mModelStore`.
+A computing device is deemed an Agent machine when it runs one of the microservices, `mILM`, `mKB`, or `mModelStore`.
 These microservices are intended to execute direct prompt interactions with an LLM or vector database.

 A computing device is deemed a Coordinator Machine when it runs the `mAI` microservice.